vardaparate/freecodecamp/README.md

 MERN stack used in the project. <br />
 MongoDB Atlas used for remote server usage also. <br />
 database name - freecodecamp; 2 collections - list of courses and users <br />
-authentication of user done and JWT library used to authenticate logged in user wuth the AuthToken stored in local Storage (expiry of 10 minutes) <br />
+authentication of user done and JWT library used to authenticate logged in user <br />
+this is done with the AuthToken stored in local Storage and expiry is set <br />
+for email already existing, password minimum length, improper email format, respective json error messages displayed. <br />
 Express.js used to make routes and post the requests. <br />
+when a user already signed in then, sign out option is shown. <br />